HamzaGSopp/HamzaGSopp/README.md

 - 👋 Hi, I’m @HamzaGSopp
 - 👀 I’m interested in discord
-- 🌱 I’m currently learning no speak english sorry
+- 🌱 I’m currently learning no speak very english sorry
-- 💞️ I’m looking to collaborate on caca
-- 📫 How to reach me hs8609187@gmail.com
+ - 📫 How to reach me hamzagsopp93600@gmail.com

 <!---
 HamzaGSopp/HamzaGSopp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.